-This minor is designed to provide students with in depth understanding of the theory and practical considerations associated with physical training to enhance strength and conditioning.
-Students successfully completing the minor will be prepared to take the Strength and Conditioning Specialist Certification examination offered by the National Strength and Conditioning Association.
+This minor is designed to provide students with in depth understanding of the theory and practical considerations associated with physical training to enhance strength and conditioning Students successfully completing the minor will be prepared to take the Strength and Conditioning Specialist Certification examination offered by the National Strength and Conditioning Association

-Students applying for the minor must have completed at least one semester of full time study with a minimum GPA of 2.25.
+Students applying for the minor must have completed at least one semester of full time study with a minimum GPA of 2 25.
 Enrollment in the minor for at least four semesters is necessary due to sequencing of courses.
-A grade of C- or better in required courses is needed for successful completion of the minor.
+A grade of C- or better in required courses is needed for successful completion of the minor

-Prerequisite Courses:

-The following courses are identified as prerequisites for selected courses in the minor.
-It is not necessary to take all of the prerequisite courses prior to enrolling in the first course in the minor.
-See course descriptions for the required courses to identify individual course prerequisites.
+CURRICULUM Prerequisite Courses: The following courses are identified as prerequisites for selected courses in the minor.
+It is not necessary to take all of the prerequisite courses prior to enrolling in the first course in the minor See course descriptions for the required courses to identify individual course prerequisites.
+HESC 220 Anatomy and Physiology Anatomy and Physiology HESC 350 Basic Concepts in Kinesiology

-HESC 220

-Anatomy and Physiology

-3

-HESC 350

-Basic Concepts in Kinesiology

-3

 HESC 425 Biomechanics of Human Movement

 or

 HESC 426 Biomechanics I

 HESC 430 Physiology of Activity

 HESC 431 Physiology of Activity Laboratory

-NTDT 200 Nutrition Concepts
+NTDT 200 Nutrition Concepts 3

-Required Co ourses:
+Required C ourses

-HESC 317 Strength and Conditioning Laboratory

-HESC 320 Principles of Strength/Conditioning
+HESC 320 Principles of Strength/Conditioning 3

-HESC 432 Exercise Testing and Prescription

-Acquirea ec HESC 317 Strength and Conditioning Laboratory HESC 320 Principles of Strength/Conditioning 3 HESC 432 Exercise Testing and Prescription HESC 440 Strategies for Athletic Peak Performance HESC 447 Advanced Topics in Strength and Conditioning HESC 462 Practicum in Strength and Conditioning NTDT 310 Nutrition and Activity
+HESC 432 Principles of Strength/Conditioning 3 Exercise Testing and Prescription 4

+HESC 440 Strategies for Athletic Peak Performance 3

+HESC 447 Advanced Topics in Strength and Conditioning 3

+HESC 462 Practicum in Strength and Conditioning 3

+NTDT 310 Nutrition and Activity 3

+,